HuiMeiFeng/huimeifeng.github.io/_pages/about.md

 # 💬 Talks
-- （**Talk**）*2023.07.05*, Workshop on the Current Status and Future of Fundamental Astronomy, Research on the Guide Star Catalog of the CSST.
+- *2023.07.05*, Workshop on the Current Status and Future of Fundamental Astronomy, Research on the Guide Star Catalog of the CSST. (**Talk**)
-- （**Poster**）*2023.07.05*, Workshop on the Current Status and Future of Fundamental Astronomy, CSST Science Preparation: The Main Guide Star Catalog For CSST Sky Survey.
+- *2023.07.05*, Workshop on the Current Status and Future of Fundamental Astronomy, CSST Science Preparation: The Main Guide Star Catalog For CSST Sky Survey. (**Poster**)
-- （**Talk**）*2023.10.10*, China-VO and Astroinformatics 2023, Research on the Guide Star Catalog of the CSST, Research on the Guide Star Catalog of the CSST.
+- *2023.10.10*, China-VO and Astroinformatics 2023, Research on the Guide Star Catalog of the CSST, Research on the Guide Star Catalog of the CSST. (**Talk**)
   <!-- # \| [\[video\]](https://github.com/)-->

 <!--